ch-ankit/100-days-of-code/log.md

 **Today's Progress**: Completed the todo list app with styling and started with understanding the Yahtzee-app starter code.

 **Thoughts:** The todo List app involved a lot of JS and React logic and was a great practice exercise.
 The Yahtzee app has a lots of nested components into one another and is a bit complex and the starter code took a lot of time to understand.

+### Day 12: May 18th, 2020

+**Today's Progress**: Completed the Yahtzee game app.
+Added the missing rules, dice animations and on click animations on score table.
+Added the total scores and disabling the buttons when rolls is finished

+**Thoughts:** This application consisted of nested components and the methods needed to be passed two levels below to other components.
+There was more of JS logic in the application than react.
+The react part was mostly easy.